Patient education: Colic (excessive crying) in infants (Beyond the Basics)

 Call your child's doctor or nurse during the day or night if any of the following occur:

-- The baby has cried for more than two hours.
+●The baby has cried continuously for more than two hours.

-- The parent is afraid he or she may hurt the baby, or if the parent has shaken the baby.
+●You are afraid that you or another caretaker may hurt the baby, or if someone has shaken the baby.

-- The baby has a fever of ≥100.4ºF (38ºC).
-Parents should call their infant's healthcare provider or go to an emergency department immediately.
-This Table describes how to take a child's temperature (table 3).
-(See "Patient information: Fever in children (Beyond the Basics)".)
+●The baby has a fever of ≥100.4ºF (38ºC).
+Parents should call their infant's health care provider or go to an emergency department immediately.
+This table describes how to take a child's temperature (table 3).
+(See "Patient education: Fever in children (Beyond the Basics)".)

-- The infant refuses to eat or drink anything for more than a few hours, vomits excessively, has bloody stools, or has a change in behavior, including lethargy or decreased responsiveness.
+●The infant refuses to eat or drink anything for more than a few hours, vomits excessively, is not urinating well, has bloody stools, or has a change in behavior, including lethargy or decreased responsiveness.

 LONG-TERM OUTCOMES OF COLIC